midwire/bash.env/README.markdown

     . $HOME/.env/source.sh
     load_on_alias

-This will setup the `ees` alias which will load .env whenever you enter `ees` after logging in.
+This will setup the `ees` alias which will source .env whenever you enter `ees` after logging in.
+I use this method on all of my remote hosts that are used by other people.
+That way they don't notice any difference when they login unless they run `ees`.

 ## Customize your local environment ##